 In our belt/motor design, the driving mechanism for movement is the motor located in the center of the base (shown in black in Figures 9 and 10 below).
-The base also includes four rollers and a belt that is wrapped around the motor and rollers (shown in green).
-When the motor moves clockwise, the belt moves in a counterclockwise direction.
-When the motor moves counterclockwise, the belt moves in a clockwise direction.
+The base also includes four rollers (shown in green).
+When the motor is engaged in a clockwise direction, the belt that is wrapped around the motor and the rollers moves in a counterclockwise direction.
+When the motor is engaged in the counterclockwise direction, the belt moves in a clockwise direction.
 The movement of the belt in both cases is what causes the movement of the eyelid.
 When the belt moves in a clockwise direction, the elastic connection that is attached to both the belt and the eyelid moves with it, causing the eyelid to pivot and close.
 When the belt moves in a counterclockwise direction, the elastic connection moves with it and the eyelid pivots back to its initial open position.